rubyworks/gemdo/blog/2010-07-23-seeking-perfection.md

 The remaining possibilites fall into two groups.
 Using a sub-directory vs. using toplevel files.
 Of these, there three significant designs.

-The first is the subdirectory approach.

-    .ruby/
-      loadpath
-      package
-      profile
-      require

-Notice that this approach allows us to split the loadpath out a seprate entry, it we wish.
-On the downside this hides important metadata away into a hidden directory.
-To remedy that, instead of .ruby/ we could use `ruby/` or `RUBY`/.
-But it still places the data a directory down which makes it slighty less convenient to access.
-In addition, `ruby/` gets kind of lost among the other directories, while `RUBY/` -- I don't know, it just sort of seems odd.

 The simplist solution relative to what POM has now, would be to simply add a file to identify the project as Ruby, using it as a marker be able to detect the root directory.
-To give the file contents some use, like the `ruby` file above, it could contain a list of the versions of Ruby the project has been tested against.
+To give the file contents some use it could contain a list of the versions of Ruby the project has been tested against.

       .ruby
       PACKAGE
       PROFILE
       REQUIRE

 Possibly we might also merge REQUIRE into PACKAGE, leaving us a single file, and if we did that we could rename it in such a way as to use it as a Ruby